konrad1001/gemini_agent_tools/README.md

 # gemini_agent_tools

+Note: This package was developed for use alongside a University final year project, though it was published to make it easier for me to use as well as as an exercies in publishing.

 `gemini_agent_tools` is a Dart/Flutter package that enables **automatic code generation** for Gemini-style agent tool declarations to be used in with the [REST api](https://ai.google.dev/api).
 It allows you to define tools as **annotated Dart classes**, and a custom `build_runner` generator produces the correct API-ready JSON schemas automatically.